qmk/qmk_firmware/docs/feature_grave_esc.md

 ## What Your OS Sees

 If Mary presses GESC on her keyboard, the OS will see an KC_ESC character.
 Now if Mary holds Shift down and presses GESC it will output `~`, or a shifted backtick.
-Now if she simply holds GUI/CMD/WIN, it will output a simple <code>&#96;</code> character.
+Now if she holds GUI/CMD/WIN, it will output a simple <code>&#96;</code> character.

 ## Keycodes